vidoseaver/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+Active record is a framework for SQL that has methods and allows data to be manipulated more easily.

-2. What kind of methods are `belongs_to`, and `has_many`? (i.e. class or instance) Give an example.
+2. What kind of methods are `belongs_to`, and `has_many`? (i.e. class or instance) Give an example. pointers?
+I don't know/ forget the name -  but they point to other objects that they either belong to or have alot of.

 3. What do they allow you to do?
+They allow you to access the items from another table with the corresponding id.

 4. What's the difference between agile workflow and waterfall method?
+Agile is a closer production cycle that builds on itself.

-5. What is the difference between `#new` and `#create`?
+5. What is the difference between `#new` and `#create`? new is the get method. create is  a post

 6. At a basic level, what does cURL allow you to do?
+Send stuff like it was being brought in from an outside ip?
+I think

 7. In a database that's holding students and teachers, what will be the relationship between students and teachers?
-Draw the schema diagram.
+Draw the schema diagram. students                  teachers id                          id name                       name teacher_id

+belongs to teacher         has_many :students

 8. Define foreign key, primary key, and schema.
+Foriegn key: the teacher id in students primary key: id in students
+schema: the map of the table layout.

-9. Describe the relationship between a foreign key on one table and a primary key on another table.
+9. Describe the relationship between a foreign key on one table and a primary key on another table. the primary key of teachers is the foriegn key in student

-10. What are the parts of an HTTP response?
+10. What are the parts of an HTTP response? you have the server, port then stuff and then params
 11. Describe some techniques to make our Sinatra code more DRY.
 Give an example of when you would use these techniques.
+Make methods for stuff you're doing over and overagain in your controllers.
+For tests build them in the test helper.

 ### Optional Questions